 When creating a compelling value prop, you need to consider more than just data.
 Here are a few factors to consider.

-Conducting market research on your competitors will help you create a better quality value prop, as it will identify current gaps in the market you can leverage.
+Conducting market research on your competitors will help you create a compelling value proposition, as it will identify current gaps in the market you can leverage.

-To carry out market research on your competitors, identify two to five of your closest competitors and conduct an analysis on their value proposition marketing using the SWOT analysis technique.
+To carry out market research on your competitors, identify two to five of your closest competitors and conduct an analysis on their value proposition and marketing strategy using the SWOT analysis technique.

 The SWOT analysis assesses your competitors in four categories:

-Once you’ve conducted your SWOT analysis, use it to identify factors you could leverage in your value proposition marketing and then integrate these into your value prop to make it more competitive.
+Once you’ve conducted your SWOT analysis, use it to identify factors you could leverage in your value proposition marketing.
+After that, integrate these into your company’s value proposition to make it more competitive.